Mesharou/Pyticles/Docs/install.md

 conda env create -f pyticles-xxx.yml
 ```

-## Build Pyticles and tools
+## Build Pyticles

-When your Pyticles environment is ready Fortran routines can be built.
+When your Pyticles environment is ready Fortran routines can be built under
+Pyticles environment.
+Note that R_tools for postrpocessing shall not be built
+under Pyticles env as Pyticles core is very

 - Activate Pyticles with **micromamba**